leonard-seydoux/covseisnet/docs/source/auto_examples/plot_example_2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 27-32
+GENERATED FROM PYTHON SOURCE LINES 25-32

 Desynchronize the traces
 ------------------------

-This first section allows to desynchronize the traces in the stream, in order to demonstrate the synchronization method from the example stream.
+This first section desynchronizes the traces in the stream, in order to demonstrate the synchronization method from the example stream.
+The traces are shifted in time by different amounts, and a small number of samples are collected for visualization.

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-47
+GENERATED FROM PYTHON SOURCE LINES 32-49

 .. code-block:: Python

-    # Make the traces start at different times
+    # Collect a reference start time and sampling interval
-    reference_starttime = stream[0].stats.starttime
+    starttime = stream[0].stats.starttime
     sampling_interval = stream[0].stats.delta

+    # Desynchronize the traces
-    stream[1].stats.starttime = reference_starttime + sampling_interval * 1.3
+    stream[1].stats.starttime = starttime + sampling_interval * 1.3
-    stream[2].stats.starttime = reference_starttime + sampling_interval * 0.6
+    stream[2].stats.starttime = starttime + sampling_interval * 0.6

     # Collect a small number of samples for visualization
     sart_sample = 1000